yumileroy/onemanga/README.md

 	bc (CLI Calculator for the meter bar)
     GNU bash (That's I'm sure everyone has that, well if not most.
-Tested on Bash 3.0.0 to 4.1.5) GNU coreutils (I'm sure everyone has that on their *nix-based systems) GNU wget (Used for downloading)
+Tested on Bash 3.0.0 to 4.1.5) GNU coreutils (I'm sure everyone has that on their *nix-based systems) md5sum (Used for generating md5 checksums for the log) GNU wget (Used for downloading)
     tput (Included in ncurses)
 	rar (Needed to compress .cbr)